 Woodworkers often say “buy the best tool you can afford.”
 That may be an inexpensive scroll saw from Harbor Freight, or the WEN 3921.
 The problem with these is that it may cause undue frustration and you have less control, which may turn you off to this wonderful hobby.
 If you can swing it, think about a mid-level scroll saw such as the DeWalt or the Delta.
 Many hobbyists really like the DeWalt.

-These mid-level scroll saws take care of many of the shortcomings of the inexpensive scroll saws, making it much less frustrating experience.
+These mid-level scroll saws take care of many of the shortcomings of the inexpensive scroll saws, making it a much less frustrating experience.
 Blade changing will go much smoother (you’ll be changing and threading the blade into interior cuts a lot).
 And, you’ll get much less vibration, making detailed cuts much easier.
 You’ll be much happier with your experience and outcomes.

 There is a good chance that you'll want to want to upgrade your saw pretty quickly.
 So the $120 you spent on the entry-level saw could instead be invested into a better quality saw that gives you a much better experience and results.